Wotakoi: Love Is Hard for Otaku (film)

-Wotakoi: Love Is Hard for Otaku (ヲタクに恋は難しい, Wotaku ni Koi wa Muzukashii) is a 2020 Japanese romantic comedy film based on the webmanga series of the same name, directed by Yuichi Fukuda and distributed by Toho.
+Wotakoi: Love Is Hard for Otaku (ヲタクに恋は難しい, Wotaku ni Koi wa Muzukashii) is a 2020 Japanese musical romantic comedy film based on the webmanga series of the same name, directed by Yuichi Fukuda and distributed by Toho.
 It stars Mitsuki Takahata as Narumi and Kento Yamazaki as Hirotaka.
 It was released in Japanese theaters on February 7, 2020.

 Plot

 Narumi Momose is a female office worker who hides her fujoshi otaku lifestyle.
 At her new workplace she meets her old childhood friend Hirotaka, a handsome and capable company man who is a game otaku.
 The two seem perfect for each other, but love is difficult for otaku.